- Submissions should be saved as MS Word documents and submitted to the Managing Editor at firstname.lastname@example.org.

 - References should be listed in numerical order as they appear in the text (in superscript).
 The full listing following the article should be in APA style.

 - Photos for which the author has rights may be submitted as JPEG or PNG files with captions to accompany articles.

-Some issues of Psynopsis have one or more Guest Editors.
+The issues of Psynopsis are usually themed and, more often than not, are led by Guest Editors.
 When an issue does have a Guest Editor, reviews, revisions, and decisions about the publication of articles relevant to an issue’s theme are made by the Guest Editor with input from the rest of the Editorial Team, as may be appropriate.
 Review, revision, and decisions about the publication of articles unrelated to an issue’s theme are always the responsibility of the Managing Editor and/or Editor in Chief.
 When an issue of Psynopsis does not have a Guest Editor, reviews, revisions, and decisions about the publication of all articles are made by the remaining members of the Editorial Team.

 Both unsolicited submissions and submissions that have been solicited by a member of the Editorial Team may be accepted with revisions.
 The Editor in Chief, a Guest Editor and/or the Managing Editor reserve the right to reject any solicited or unsolicited submission.
 All authors will be notified once a publication decision has been reached and given the opportunity to review changes made, if any.